cityenergyproject/seattle/documentation/Update_building_energy_data.md

 * You can review the table in CARTO for any obvious errors or discrepencies

 ## Local Testing
-* Follow the instructions in [the README](../README.md) for installing the local development environment
+* Follow the instructions in [the README](../README.md) for installing and running the local development environment
 * Open [seattle.json](../src/cities/seattle.json), look for the "years" block, and add or edit the table name for the year that you are updating.
 There is an example showing this at the bottom of this document.
 * Save [seattle.json](../src/cities/seattle.json) and reload the locally running copy of the application.
 * Test all relevant app features, including the map, building reports, building comparisons, building filters, etc.